 Level 1 DLPs in other languages, and those sold by agents, may have different rules and arrangements.
 If you didn’t buy your course from the Bach Centre itself please contact your agent for advice.

-How does the course work?
+How do the courses work?

 When you send lesson two to your mentor you receive lesson three, and so on until you have finished the course.

-Can I complete the course online?
+Can I complete DLPs online?

-What’s in the course?
+What’s in the courses?